phalcon-orphanage/docs/en/reference/tutorial-rest.rst

     $app->handle();

 Each route is defined with a method with the same name as the HTTP method, as first parameter we pass a route pattern, followed by a handler.
-In this case the handler is an anonymous function.
+In this case, the handler is an anonymous function.
 The following route: '/api/robots/{id:[0-9]+}', by example, explicitly sets that the "id" parameter must have a numeric format.

 When a defined route matches the requested URI then the application executes the corresponding handler.